 The hike to the summit of Black Balsam Knob is rather legendary.
 And it’s truly exceptional.
 The Art Loeb Trail dips through a dense grove of balsam fir trees just off the Blue Ridge Parkway.
 Sunlight filters between the balsam branches, illuminating the trail with warm, magical light.
 Balsam needles litter the forest floor.
 And in the air, often breezy at these high altitudes, is the sweet scent of balsam fir.

-Then, after a short trek through the balsam grove, the trail exits into an idyllic, sun-drenched, rocky landscape that’s covered in wildflowers as far as the eye can see.
+Then, after a short trek through the balsam grove, the trail exits into an idyllic, sun-drenched, rocky landscape covered in wildflowers as far as the eye can see.
 The hike climbs to a ridgeline and summits a rocky, treeless mountaintop the first of a line of mountain balds carpeted with endless wildflowers, wild blueberries, and blackberries.
 Views extend in every direction, stretching in 360-degree panoramas.
 At over 6,000 feet, the air is fresh and breezy, and the sunshine is warm but not scorching.
-It’s simply one of North Carolina’s best, most beautiful, can’t-wait-to-do-it-again hikes.
+It’s simply one of North Carolina’s best, most beautiful hikes.

 The hike’s trailhead is located just off the Blue Ridge Parkway.
 The trailhead’s access to long-range trails makes it a popular backpacking destination, too, with access to the the Art Loeb Trail in Shining Rock Wilderness, the Mountains to Sea Trail to Devils Courthouse, and access to the Graveyard Ridge Trail at Graveyard Fields.